saurabhgupta050890/Cordova-Multipart-uploader/README.md

 ## Description ##

 This is a `Cordova plugin` to upload a file from an Android device to server in form of multi-part form data.
-Many server applications like `Google App Engine Blobstore` requires a `multipart/formdata` reques to upload a file.
+Many server applications like `Google App Engine Blobstore` requires a `multipart/formdata` requests to upload a file.
 This plugin picks a file from the device and creates a `multipart/formdata` request with the file as attachment.

 ## Installation ##